Prem01-cyber/RHEL/notes.md

 ### Modifying User
 - we could modify user properties with `vipw` or we could use the `usermod` command line utility
 - `usermod -p` -> its tells to use encrypted password for the new password
+- `usermod -L linda` -> Locks the user account
+- `usermod -L -e 2025-12-31 linda` -> Locks the user account until the specified date
+- `usermod -s /bin/bash linda` -> Changes the default shell for the user linda
+  - `chsh linda` -> **interactive** way of changing the default shell
+- `usermod -s /sbin/nologin linda` -> Prevents the user from logging in

 - [Go to Modifying groups section](#modifying-groups)